Norse settlements in Greenland: Brattahlíð (Qassiarsuk)

 Erik's farm Brattahlíð (Bratalid) was the most important in the Eastern Settlement; it was excavated in the 1930s.
 An extensive complex with several interconnecting residential buildings contained an 80 ft long hall that served as a central living and meeting room.
 Two stable buildings accommodated 50 cows.
 The dimensions of the boxes and the bone finds suggest that the cattle, with a shoulder height of around 1.20 m, were much smaller than today's cattle.
 The foundations of several storehouses and farm buildings as well as a blacksmith shop have also been preserved.

 On the site, slightly separated from the main complex, was the earth-walled church of Brattahlíð, of which only sparse remains remain today (a reconstruction was built on the site a few years ago) and what is now known as the church built by Thjodhild applies.
-A cemetery was excavated around the church containing 144 skeletons, 24 of which were children, 65 men, 39 women and 16 adults whose gender could not be determined.
-About half of the men - quite a few over 1.80 m tall - were between 40 and 60 years old.
+A cemetery was excavated around the church containing 144 skeletons, 24 of which were children, 65 men, 39 women and 16 adults whose sex could not be determined.
+About half of the men – quite a few over 1.80 m tall – were between 40 and 60 years old.
 Many of them showed clear signs of arthritis and badly worn teeth.
 There is a mass grave in the cemetery containing the remains of 13 people.
 These skeletons, as well as several others, show traces of sword and axe blows, which suggest endemic violence.